martincalsyn/Molarity/README.md

-# Oasis Automation Services
+# Molarity Automation Services

-Oasis is a distributed services architecture for home/lifestyle automation
+Molarity is a distributed services architecture for home/lifestyle automation.
+Molarity works on a wide variety of devices from IoT through cloud, including

+  * NETMF devices in general (and the Molecule devices in particular)
+  * Raspberry Pi (all versions)
+  * Windows PCs, tablets and phones
+  * iOS devices
+  * Android devices
+  * Cloud services (including the Molarity Proxy Service)

+## The Name
+Well, that will become clear down the road a bit.
+Suffice to say that Molarity refers to the relative concentration of various molecules in any compound or solution but not all of the Molecules are public yet.

 ## Goals
-  * A distributed service architecture that uses one code model for services across all target platforms and OS's
+  * A distributed service architecture that uses one code base for services across all target platforms and OS's
-  * Services that are distributed, composable and inspectable
+  * Services that are distributed, composable and inspectable and inherently fault-tolerant
+  * A model for service discovery, description and interaction
   * A model for defining static and dynamic service relationships
-  * Concrete hardware and services for display endpoints, control endpoints, sensing endpoints, actuators
+  * Concrete hardware and services for display endpoints, control endpoints, sensing endpoints, actuator endpoints, and service endpoints

 ## Status

 Nothing works.
 Really.
 There is nothing useful here yet.
-It is extremely early days here.
+It is extremely early days.
 I am mostly just working out infrastructure and platform abstraction issues and designing the core protocol and service elements.
 It may never get past that stage, because I do have a day job and a short attention span.

 ## Example services